-This is also known as the SDT File Block, so it uses the eye-catcher DFHDTFILE.
+This is also known as the shared data table file block, so it uses the eye-catcher DFHDTFILE.

 These control blocks are described in the DTLPS topic in the CICS Supplementary Data Areas manual.
-The data table contents are not included in the CICS system dump because the data space in which the data table resides is not part of the CICS address space.
-If you want to see the contents of the data table, ask the system operator to use the MVS DUMP command to request a dump of the data space DFHDT001 owned by the appropriate CICS startup job.
+The data table contents are not included in the CICS system dump because the data space storage in which the data table resides is not part of the CICS address space.
+The table entries reside in data space DFHDT001, the index nodes in DFHDT002, and the record data in data spaces DFHDT003, DFHDT004, DFHDT005, and so on, with new data spaces being added as required.
+If you want to see the contents of the data table, ask the system operator to use the MVS DUMP command to request a dump of the appropriate data space owned by the appropriate CICS startup job.

 The operator command DISPLAY J,CICS-startup-jobname shows information about a CICS job, including the DSPNAMEs of data spaces that it owns.
-To dump the contents of the data space, you can use the MVS DUMP command as follows:
+To dump the contents of data space DFHDT003, you can use the MVS DUMP command as follows: